Resilient Risk based Adaptive Authentication and Authorization (RAD-AA) Framework: Abstract

 \section{Abstract}

-In recent cyber attacks, credential theft has emerged as one of the primary vectors of gaining entry into the system.
+In recent cyber attacks credential theft has emerged as one of the primary vectors of gaining entry into the system.
 Once attacker(s) have a foothold in the system, they use various techniques including token manipulation to elevate the privileges and access protected resources.
 This makes authentication and token based authorization a critical component for a secure and resilient cyber system.
 In this paper we discuss the design considerations for such a secure and resilient authentication and authorization framework capable of self-adapting based on the risk scores and trust profiles.
-We compare this design with the existing standards such as \textit{OAuth 2.0}, \textit{OpenID Connect} and \textit{SAML 2.0}.
+We compare this design with the existing standards such as \textit{OAuth 2.0}, \textit{OIDC} and \textit{SAML 2.0}.
 We then study popular threat models such as \textit{STRIDE} and \textit{PASTA} and summarize the resilience of the proposed architecture against common and relevant threat vectors.
 We call this framework as \textit{Resilient Risk based Adaptive Authentication and Authorization (RAD-AA)}.
 The proposed framework excessively increases the cost for an adversary to launch and sustain any cyber attack and provides much-needed strength to critical infrastructure.
-We also discuss the machine learning (ML) approach for the adaptive engine to accurately classify transactions and arrive at risk scores.
+We also discuss the machine learning (ML) approach for the adaptive engine to accurately classify transactions and arrive at risk scores. \keywords{Federated Authentication, Delegated Authorization, Cyber Resilience, Adaptive Engine, Identity Management Systems, Threat Models, secure architecture and framework, OAuth 2.0, OpenID Connect, SAML 2.0}